 I always find it rather funny that kids of color, regardless of our parents’ backgrounds, often communicate many common experiences in our upbringings.
 The lessons we learn as people of color seem unique to the experience of having a father of color.
 Here are a few of them.

-One of my greatest childhood regrets was not putting more emphasis into practicing my Spanish.
-I was always capable of understanding the language—between my parents, their music, and their television programs, it hung like humidity inside of our home—but my lack of confidence and fear of being ostracized for not being “American” enough outside of the house resulted in a thick accent and degrees of bafflement when reading it in adulthood.
+One of my greatest childhood regrets was not putting more emphasis on practicing my Spanish.
+I was always capable of understanding the language — between my parents, their music, and their television programs, it hung like humidity inside our home — but my lack of confidence and fear of being ostracized for not being “American” enough outside the house resulted in a thick accent and degrees of bafflement when reading it in adulthood.